backstage/backstage/docs/features/software-templates/installation.md

 The config file needs to specify what environment variable the token is retrieved from.
 Your config should have the following objects.

+You can configure who can see the new repositories that the scaffolder creates by specifying `visibility` option.
+Valid options are `public`, `private` and `internal`. `internal` options is for GitHub Enterprise clients, which means public within the organization.

 #### Gitlab

 For Gitlab, we currently support the configuration of the GitLab publisher and